uboslinux/ubos-docs/sphinx/users/create-ssl-site.rst

 ==========================================

 Creating an https website secured by SSL or TLS is notoriously difficult.
 UBOS makes it easy.
-You have two options:
+On UBOS, you now have three options:

 #.
 Self-sign your keys.
 This is easiest, and costs no money, but you need to set a
    security exception in your browser.
-(That isn't hard either, but off-putting for any visitor to your site that isn't you.)
+(That isn't hard either, but off-putting for any visitor to your site who isn't you.)

 #.
 Use an automatically generated `letsencrypt.org <https://letsencrypt.org/>`_
    certificate.
 This is free, and UBOS sets is up in a way that your device will